ciselab/CodeBert-CodeToText-Reproduction/README.md

 When shutting down the process before completion, make sure to **clean up your containers** !
-Otherwise, using docker run it might just restart the stopped container.
+Otherwise, using `docker run` it might just restart the stopped container.

 Also, if you run the experiment multiple times, **extract the outputs** beforehand.
 Otherwise, the output will be overwritten.

-I have also tested this to work with podman and podman-compose on debian 10.
+Version 1.2 was also tested to work with podman and podman-compose on debian 10.
 For running with podman, make sure to have the output folder created first.

 ## Requirements / Non Docker

-In older versions (1.0) this contained an `environment.yml` and instructions how to run this without docker on your own machine.
+The contained `environment.yml` is a starting point how to run this *without docker* on your own machine.
-In theory, this is still possible, but the requirements is (intentionally) reduced to work flawless with the pre-existing dependencies in the container.
+The provided `requirements.txt` is meant for docker-only as important parts (pytorch) are missing, to align with pre-existing dependencies in the container.
-To work, you should be good starting from Python 3.6 and installing Pytorch 1.4.
+To work, you should be good starting from Python 3.6 and make a fresh conda env from the `environment.yml`.

 ## Licence